Learnings from building Kelp: Getting people the information they need when they need it is hard!

 Meh times meh is still meh.

-As a solo-preneur, I found myself iterating more on integrations than on the core product.
+For my users, Kelp was always missing some integration, or they had a workflow I hadn't handled.
+As a solo founder, I found myself iterating on integrations far more than on the core product.

 What does the future hold?

-I believe there is still space for a tool that provides contextual recommendations.
+I still believe there's space for a tool that provides contextual recommendations.
 We need less focus on helping people buy things they don't need and more on helping people be their best selves.

 How might Kelp fit in with other tools?